-Title I is a federally funded program designed to supplement basic education in core curriculum area of reading, math, science, and writing.
+Title I is a federally funded program designed to supplement basic education in core curriculum area of reading, math, science, and writing in efforts to raise student achievement.

 VIRTUAL SCHOOL (F.S.
-1002.45)
+1002.45) (MOVED TO SECTION BEFORE ELL)

-Clay Virtual Academy (CVA) is a school choice option for K-12 full and part-time students who reside in Clay County.
+Clay Virtual Academy (CVA) is a school choice option for K-12 full and part time students who reside in Clay County.
 Public, private or homeschool students may take classes with CVA.
 Students taking CVA for full time enrollment outside of Clay County must be released from their county of residence.

-CVA offers full time/part-time enrollment as a franchise of Connections and\FLVS, but also offers other full time programs through Pasco County Virtual School and FLVS (full time and flex).
+CVA offers full time/part time enrollment as a franchise of Connections and_FLVS, but also offers other full time programs through Pasco County Virtual School and FLVS (full time and flex).
 Part-time classes are available for students in 6 grade for any student who wishes to take additional classes and for 4th and 5th grade students who qualify based on state assessments.
 Elementary students who enroll directly with FLVS/Connections Academy as a school choice option are no longer considered Clay County enrollees but may still participate in state test and extracurricular activities at their zoned schools.

-Applications for CVA are accepted only during open enrollment periods listed on the CVA website, cva.oneclay.net.
+Applications for CVA are accepted only during open enrollment periods listed on the CVA website, eva.oneclay.net.
 Applications are considered without regard to age, disability, race, national origin, religion, or gender.
-The application process is to ensure, as far as possible, that students will be successful in their academic work.
-Acceptance to CVA at any other time than an open enrollment period is only under extenuating circumstances and require administrative and guidance counselor approval.
+The application process is to ensure, as fair as possible, that students will be successful in their academic work.
+Acceptance to CVA at any other time than an open enrollment period is only under extenuating circumstances and require administrative and guidance school counselor approval.
 No students may enroll or exit after Survey 2 until semester.